 On Friday 21 June 2019 Heidi Alexander, London’s deputy mayor for transport, announced that Transport for London (TfL) would ‘pause development work’ on the proposed Rotherhithe to Canary Wharf bridge project.
 The reason given was that the estimated midpoint cost of the scheme had risen to £463m and that the final cost could be over £600m.
 TfL’s budget for the project was £350m.

 When we read this report we felt that the benefits of a ferry option, compared to a bridge, did not seem to have been fully appreciated.
-In particular the disruption due to passing ships, which require the bridge to be opened for 30 minutes or more, would be very much less for a ferry.
-We also felt that a ferry could be delivered cheaper than the estimated £30m and that the opening bridge, one of the world’s longest, would cost significantly more than £180m.
-Following the 2017 public consultation TfL awarded a contract to Atkins for developing designs for the bridge option alone; no further work was to be done to develop the ferry option.
+In particular the disruption due to passing ships, which would require the bridge to be opened for 30 minutes or more, would be very much less for a ferry.
+We also felt that a ferry could be delivered quicker, and possibly cheaper than the estimated £30m, and that the opening bridge, one of the world’s longest, would cost significantly more than £180m.
+Following the 2017 public consultation TfL awarded a contract to Atkins for developing designs for the bridge option alone; no further work was to be done to investigate the ferry option.

-We fully support TfL’s ambition to improve the Rotherhithe crossing, the existing ferry which is designed principally for guests at the Hilton hotel is not really suitable for general public use and is very limited for use by cyclists.
-However we felt it was unfortunate that only one option was being taken forward for further development; we felt that an enhanced ferry solution should also be worked up so that a more informed cost benefit analysis comparison could be made once the bridge cost estimate was firmed up.
+We fully support TfL’s ambition to improve the Rotherhithe crossing; the existing ferry is designed principally for guests at the Hilton hotel and is not really suitable for general public use.
+However we believed that it was unfortunate that only one option for an improved crossing was being taken forward for further development; we felt that an enhanced ferry solution should also be worked up so that a better informed cost benefit analysis comparison could be made once the bridge cost estimate was firmed up.

-Our colleagues at Thames Clippers, who run the existing ferry service, had similar thoughts; they had been working on a concept design for an all electric, zero emission ferry with cycle-on cycle-off capability that could be used on this route.
+Our colleagues at Thames Clippers, who run the existing ferry service, had similar thoughts; they had been working on a concept design for an electric, zero emission ferry with cycle-on cycle-off capability that could be used on this route.
 This vessel has a capacity of 150 passengers of which 50 could be cyclists.
 Electric bikes, mopeds and scooters can also be accommodated.
-A service using three of these vessels could carry up to 2,250 passengers per hour each way fully meeting the forecast capacity requirement of a bridge with intervals between sailings of only 4 minutes during peak times with all three ferries in operation.
-We agreed to work together to develop an enhanced ferry concept design on a self-funded basis so that when TfL’s bridge scheme was put out for its second public consultation a fair cost/benefit comparison could be made.
+A service using three of these vessels could carry up to 2,250 passengers per hour each way fully meeting the forecast capacity requirement of a bridge.
+Intervals between sailings would be only 4 minutes during peak times with all three ferries in operation.
+We agreed to work together to develop this enhanced ferry concept on a self-funded basis so that when TfL’s bridge scheme was put out for its next public consultation a fair cost/benefit comparison could be made.

-Key to the design of the scheme was finding a location that worked for a new pier at Rotherhithe.
-The existing pier, which we designed back in 1990, has served the Double Tree Hilton hotel well but it was never intended as a public pier or one that would serve cyclists.
-To help us solve the problem we brought in Anthony Carlile who is an architect we have worked with regularly on pier projects.
+Key to the design of the scheme was finding a location that worked for a new high capacity pier at Rotherhithe.
+The existing pier, which we designed back in 1990, has served the Double Tree Hilton hotel well but it was never intended to serve cyclists.
+To help us solve the problem we brought in Anthony Carlile, an architect we have worked with regularly on pier projects.

-Various option sketches followed until Anthony suggested that we bring a new pier ashore through the old dry dock that lies at the heart of the hotel.
-It seemed radical to run the access through a listed structure but, checking the levels showed that it could be made to work.
+Various option sketches followed until Anthony suggested that we bring a new pier ashore through the old Nelson dry dock that lies at the heart of the hotel.
+It seemed radical to run the access through a listed structure but checking the levels showed that it could be made to work.
 The arrangement has the great advantage of providing the pier with a strong presence on Rotherhithe Street giving an easy connection to Route 425 on the National Cycle Network.
 We designed the access to incorporate features to aid interpretation of the ship building and ship repair history of Nelson Dock and the surrounding area of riverside.

 Next was the design of the vessels to be used for the ferry service.
 To meet the government’s zero net carbon target for 2050 they clearly have to be electric powered.
 Thames Clippers have used Aus Yachts from Brisbane, Australia to design previous vessels and our in-house naval architect exchanged ideas with them to develop the concept design for a double ended catamaran ferry with roll-on roll-off capability and an auto mooring system.
 The mooring system is critical to achieving a fast turn-around for the vessels.

 All electric propulsion is less of a challenge; there are now a number of electric Ro-Ro ferries in operation, notably in Scandinavia.
 Norway is leading the zero emission transport revolution and has resolved to become zero carbon by 2030, a full 20 years before the UK.
 Norway introduced the world’s first E-ferry, the Ampere, in 2015 and is on track to have 70 electric ferries operational by 2021.